The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Infanterieregiment Nr.
-18 was an infantry regiment with recruitment district Hradec Králové that took part in nearly every war the Habsburg Empire fought ever since the regiment was founded in 1682.
+was recruited from the Hradec Králové district and took part in nearly every war the Habsburg empire fought since the regiment was founded in 1682.

 An alternative version

 Václav Pletka claims that the "18th gang" refers to a Feldjägerbataillon from Prague that was dissolved in 1893[a].
-This seems however unlikely as none of the 29 Jäger-Bataillone where in 1859 garrisoned in Prague.
+This seems, however, unlikely, as none of the 29 Jäger-Bataillone were garrisoned in Prague in 1859.
 Feldjägerbataillon Nr.
-18 was located in Krumau but it remains to be investigated whether it participated by Solferino.
+18 was located in Krumau, but it remains to be investigated whether it participated at Solferino.

 The Good Soldier Švejk in Captivity